 is entering the hospital as part of a placement in connection with an enrolled course of study.

 Example for paragraph (b): a paramedical student, a student nurse, a student on placement at a shared disability accommodation service.

-- any other employee, contractor, independent third party or volunteer in a healthcare setting, whether employed by the healthcare setting or performing the work under another arrangement.
+any other person who works as a health professional, contractor, independent third party provider, other employee or volunteer in a healthcare setting, whether employed by the healthcare setting or performing the work under another arrangement.

 Examples of a worker in healthcare include: